 The 'chosen one' often stays on the side of the narcissistic parent, defending them and berating the 'scapegoat'.

-The scapegoat is more likely to recognize that there are problems and more likely to seek help.
+The scapegoat is more likely to recognize that there are problems and more likely to seek help in healing from emotional abuse.

 The question often arises about whether the adult children of narcissists who understand what happened should try to educate the others about the true nature of the narcissistic parent.
 This is probably best considered a personal decision which an individual needs to make for themselves.